bgoldstone/Muhlenberg-Search-Engine/README.md

 - In a terminal navigate the current directory run 'pip install -r requirements.txt' or 'pip install nltk'

 ## Run Instructions
+- Run win64.exe or Muhlenberg-Search-Engine-win64.exe from releases
+- Run in Python
   - Run 'main.py' to generate the data from muhlenberg.edu
   - Run 'cli.py' for a CLI search
   - Run 'gui.py' for a GUI search